VLauterbach/Piwik-Export-Guidebook/Navigation-notes-and-creation.md

 * further update on each of necessary repos
   * explain in doc how each contribute to environments
-  * explain AML backend for piwik
-  * explain use of demoAuth in piwik
-  * explain the certs for the piwik usage

 * mentions common flaws
   * things being currently updated